 When you install Lansweeper, a service called Lansweeper Server is added to Windows Services on the machine hosting your installation.
-This service is mostly responsible for scanning your network and sending data back to your Lansweeper database, but also pushes configured deployments to Windows computers and processes emails.
-The Lansweeper Server service is also referred to as the scanning service and the machine hosting the service as a scanning server.
+This service is mostly responsible for scanning your network and sending data back to your Lansweeper database.
+It also pushes configured deployments to Windows computers and processes emails.
+The Lansweeper Server service is referred to as the scanning service and the machine hosting the service as a scanning server.
 A Lansweeper installation has at least one scanning server; some Lansweeper licenses allow you to have multiple.

 To resolve this issue and have your scanning server successfully connect to the database, do the following:

 - If you are trying to connect a secondary scanning server, check the terms of your license agreement to ensure your Lansweeper license allows for multiple scanning servers and submit your license in the web console by following the instructions in this knowledge base article.
 Not all licenses allow for multiple scanning servers.
-If you would like to add scanning servers to your current license, please contact the Lansweeper sales team at firstname.lastname@example.org
+If you would like to add scanning servers to your current license, please contact the Lansweeper sales team at our sales form.

 - If you are trying to connect a secondary scanning server, make sure the secondary server doesn't have the same name as another one of your scanning servers.
 Having multiple scanning servers with the same name is not supported.